coala-info/coala/docs/use-cases/atacseq-analysis.md

 ## Overview

 This use case demonstrates how to use Coala to perform ATAC-Seq peak calling and visualization.
-We'll use MACS2 to identify open chromatin regions from ATAC-Seq data and pyGenomeTracks to visualize the peaks alongside gene annotations.
+We'll use macs3 to identify open chromatin regions from ATAC-Seq data ([MACS3](#macs3)) and pyGenomeTracks to visualize the peaks alongside gene annotations ([pyGenomeTracks](#pygenometracks)).

 ### What is ATAC-Seq?